- 1

 PostgreSQL

-- Synchronous Replication — Guarantees zero data loss
+- Synchronous Replication — guarantees Zero Data Loss

-- Patroni / repmgr — Widely-used automatic failover solutions (open source)
+- Patroni / repmgr — widely used open-source automatic failover solutions

 - No built-in Active-Active Multi-Master — requires extensions like BDR (Bi-Directional Replication)